thunlp/IKRL/README.md

 1. image2vec_fc7.txt: image feature vector, pre-trained by AlexNet (fc7 layer)
 2. (optional) entity2vec.unif / relation2vec.unif: entity & relation vector, pre-trained by TransE
 3. (optional) image_mat.unif: image projection matrix, pre-trained by IKRL (AVG)
+4.

 For image2vec_fc7.txt, it is a file that contains the image feature vectors of all images learned by AlexNet (or other models).
+Due to its large size, we do not release our features.
+However, it is very easy to use other visual features learned by updated visual encoders and images.

 Step1.
-Collect (multiple) images for different entities.
+Collect (multiple) images for all entities.

 Step2.
 Learn image feature vectors for all images by AlexNet (or other models).
-We use the last hidden embedding (fc7 layer) as image features.
+We use the last hidden embedding (fc7 layer) as IKRL's image features.

-Please refer to the original paper for more details.
+Please refer to the original paper for more details:

 Ruobing Xie, Zhiyuan Liu, Huanbo Luan, Maosong Sun.
 Image-embodied Knowledge Representation Learning.
 The 26th International Joint Conference on Artificial Intelligence (IJCAI'17).